ruiking04/COCA/README.md

 This directory contains experiment parameters for all models on IOpsCompetition, UCR datasets.

 ### `models`
-Source code of OCSVM, DeepSVDD, CPC, TS-TCC and COCA models.
+Source code of COCA model.

 ### `results`
 Directory where the experiment results and checkpoint are saved.